MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 1. The email or meeting is connected to the selected record and saved in the CRM.
 The **Connected to** card shows the connected record and its type.

+> [!NOTE]
+> Attachments can't be saved from the related record card.

 ## Save Outlook activities through quick CRM actions in email banners

 When you read a customer email from external contacts and have not saved the email in your CRM, the banner message at the top of the email enables you to save the email through quick CRM actions.